All Products

 Data preparation strategies

-To improve the effectiveness and stability of training, you can prepare data based on the following strategies:
+To improve training effectiveness and stability, prepare data based on the following strategies:

-• In multi-intent recognition scenarios or multi-round chat scenarios, we recommend that the quantity of labeled data records is more than 20% of the quantity in single-intent recognition scenarios, and the intents involved in multi-intent recognition or multi-round chat scenarios must have occurred in single-intent recognition scenarios.
+• For multi-intent recognition or multi-round chat scenarios, use at least 20% of the quantity in single-intent scenarios.
+All intents in multi-intent or multi-round scenarios must have occurred in single-intent scenarios.

-• Intent descriptions need to cover as many phrasings and scenarios as possible.
+• Cover as many phrasings and scenarios as possible in intent descriptions.

 Data format requirements

-The training data must be saved in a JSON file, which contains the instruction and output fields.
-The output field corresponds to the intent predicted by a model and related parameters.
-The following sample code provides examples of training data in different intent recognition scenarios.
+Save training data in a JSON file containing the instruction and output fields.
+The output field corresponds to the intent predicted by the model and related parameters.
+The following examples show training data for different intent recognition scenarios.

-• In single-intent recognition scenarios, you need to prepare business data for a specific business scenario to fine-tune an LLM.
-The following sample code provides an example of single-round chats for the smart home scenario.
+• For single-intent recognition scenarios, prepare business data for a specific scenario to fine-tune the LLM.
+The following example shows single-round chats for a smart home scenario.

 [